emoose/DLSSTweaks/README.md

 ---

-Many hours have gone into developing/testing/rewriting, along with debugging issues with different games.
-If the tweaks have helped improve your experience, please consider buying a coffee to support future development & help to obtain more games to test with.
+If the tweaks helped improve your experience consider buying a coffee to support future development & help to obtain more games to test with.
 Thank you!

 <a href='https://ko-fi.com/emoose' target='_blank'><img src='https://i.imgur.com/I3zDqrO.png' border='0' alt='Buy Me a Coffee at ko-fi.com' />